Slack vs. Microsoft Teams: Which is Better for Your Business in 2025?

 Both platforms offer instant messaging, audio calls, video conferencing, file sharing, and app integrations, but their strengths vary.
 Here’s a side-by-side look at their core features:

-Key Takeaway: Slack excels in flexible, messaging-focused communication, with strong external collaboration capabilities.
+Slack excels in flexible, messaging-focused communication, with strong external collaboration capabilities.
 Teams is ideal for video-heavy workflows and businesses embedded in Microsoft’s ecosystem.

 Pricing and Plans